 We recognize our fiduciary duty to our shareholders and seek to establish constructive relationships.
-We are focused on maximizing long-term shareholders' value through strong financial performance and returns, disciplined and profitable investments.
-Over the past many years, UCL has been paying a satisfactory dividend to its shareholders placing it among the top ranking non-banking financial institutions.
-For the last five years UCL paid dividend on an average 24 percent to its shareholders i.e. Tk.
-2.40 per share of Tk.
+We are focused on maximizing long-term shareholders' value through building solid foundation of earning drives, strong financial performance and returns, disciplined and profitable investments.
+Over the past many years, UCL has been paying a satisfactory dividend to its shareholders placing it among the top ranking non-banking financial institutions in the country.
+For the last five years UCL paid dividend on an average 11.4 percent to its shareholders i.e. Tk.
+1.14 per share of Tk.
 10.00 each.